Xeygy/voxel-diffusion-minecraft/README.md

 Edit and add models to `smalldiffusion/src/smalldiffusion/`

 ## Notes
-- vox_3d is the testbed for broken 3d unet stuff
+- vocks.py is the testbed for 3d unet stuff
-- square/squar_dit is the testbed for generating squares via diffusion
-- cube/cube_eval is the testbed for generating cubes via diffusion
+- old_cube_code/ contains a lot of the old cube and square test code
-- gif_script generates gifs from a directory of images
+- gif_script.py generates gifs from a directory of images